Bruchelich/Vortex-Auto-Download/README.md

 # Vortex-Auto-Download

+My first project

-small unoptimised python script that automatically downloads as many mods as needed on vortex(nexusmods) for free
+Small unoptimised python script that automatically downloads all mods listed on a mod collection for free

+keep in mind this is not going to be instant, it's still going to be slow, but now you can do other things while you download the mods and not have to worry about buying premium